ve2opn/Pi-Star-Odroid-C2-C4/README.md

 systemctl start nginx
 systemctl status nginx
 ```
- - Pi-star update, upgrade and add a script to run on startup
+ - Pi-star update, upgrade and add a script to run on startup:
 ```
 pistar-update
 #again: